-- Lab tests, including blood pressure, heart function, liver function, pancreas function, and complete blood cell counts, may be performed while you use ponatinib.
+- Lab tests, including blood pressure, heart function, liver function, pancreas function, complete blood cell counts, and eye exams, may be performed while you use ponatinib.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

-- Use ponatinib with caution in the ELDERLY; they may be more sensitive to its effects, especially loss of appetite; muscle spasms; shortness of breath; swelling of the hands, feet, ankles, or legs; unusual bruising or bleeding; or weakness.
+- Use ponatinib with caution in the ELDERLY; they may be more sensitive to its effects, especially blocked blood vessels; loss of appetite; muscle spasms; shortness of breath; swelling of the hands, feet, ankles, or legs; unusual bruising or bleeding; or weakness.

 - Ponatinib should be used with extreme caution in CHILDREN younger than 18 years old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: Ponatinib may cause harm to the fetus.
 Do not become pregnant while you are taking it.
 If you think you may be pregnant, contact your doctor.
 You will need to discuss the benefits and risks of taking ponatinib while you are pregnant.
 It is not known if ponatinib is found in breast milk.
 Do not breast-feed while taking ponatinib.

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur:

 Constipation; diarrhea; dry skin; headache; joint pain; mild muscle pain or spasms; mild stomach pain; nausea; tiredness; vomiting; weakness.